A horrified scream tore through Dele’s lips as the hammer hit the nail, driving it through his wrist.

 “You’re unrepentant,” Dr Gabe stated as he continued with whatever he was doing at the table.
 “That’s a shame.
 I would have taken it easy on you.”

-Dele whimpered when the doctor lifted a saw.
+Dele whimpered when the doctor lifted a handy saw.
 “W-what is that for?”

 “Oh, this?”
-Dr Gabe lifted the tool.
+Dr Gabe waved the tool.
 “It’s a saw.
-Very handy and efficient.”
+Very convenient and efficient.”

 “Whatever you want to use that for, I beg you, don’t.”